 It is after the collapse of civilisation.
-A small handful of humans defend themselves each night from Nightwalkers, mutated former human creatures that feed on blood and shun the sunlight.
-One day, a man walks into the camp, although he has amnesia and no memory of his name or how he came to be there.
+Each night a small handful of humans defend themselves from Nightwalkers, mutated former human creatures that feed on blood and shun the sunlight.
+One day, a man walks into the camp, suffering from amnesia and with no memory of his name or how he came to be there.
 It is believed that his blood may hold the possibility of creating an antibody against the Nightwalker infection.
 Facing dwindling supplies, the man leads them to where he believes they can find more ammunition.

 The Asylum is a low-budget US company that specialises in ‘mockbusters’ – cheap films that seek to capitalise on the publicity of upcoming big-budget releases with soundalike titles.
 Various Asylum films have included the likes of Snakes on a Train (2006), Transmorphers (2007), Allan Quatermain and the Temple of Skulls (2008), The Day the Earth Stopped (2008), The 18 Year Old Virgin (2009), Paranormal Entity (2009), Battle of Los Angeles (2011), Abraham Lincoln vs. Zombies (2012), Age of the Hobbits (2012), among others.